EcoSHEDS/tame/README.md

 To run a development server, set the environmental variables in the termal and call `npm start` (requires `nodemon`).

 ```
-yarn global add nodemon # if not already installed
+npm install -g nodemon # if not already installed
 TABLE_NAME=my-table S3_BUCKET=my-bucket REGION=us-east-1 npm start
 ```